amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

      ./scripts/supabase/provision_lane_env.sh main --pg-password "<strong-password>"
      ```
    - Restored clusters that keep a legacy superuser (for example, `supabase_admin`) should also provide fallback credentials so
-     the deploy workflow can recreate the primary `PGUSER` when it is missing:
+     the deploy workflow can recreate the primary `PGUSER` when it is missing.
+You can supply them directly or edit `ops/supabase/lanes/superusers.env` before rerunning the helper:
      ```bash
      ./scripts/supabase/provision_lane_env.sh codex \
        --pg-super-role supabase_admin \